luquenanoUni/DLCV/4.CNN_Keras/Code/README.md

 - A two hidden layers CNN
 - A three hidden layers CNN
 - A fully connected one fully connected hidden layer.
-3. *CNN_TransferLearningAlexNet* \
+3. *CNN_TransferLearningResNet* \
-Contains an implementation of Transfer Learning from AlexNet to the proposed Network
+Contains an implementation of Transfer Learning from ResNet to the proposed Network